4. An illustrative application

 …

-// application state configuration
+// application status configuration

 We have already explained this configuration.
 If an invalid sequence of actions is detected, the script a-invalid-sequence.php is executed: